 However, you can successfully grow and recreate the optimal conditions for orchids to flower in any room of the house by misting the leaves, roots, and flower stems once every day or so.

-By misting the orchids you can create a humid micro-climate that reduces the level of water loss from the leaves and emulates the conditions of its tropical environment.
+Pro tip: By misting the orchids you can create a humid micro-climate that reduces the level of water loss from the leaves and emulates the conditions of its tropical environment.

-(Read my article, how to Revive a wilting orchid for more about orchids suffering from low humidity).
+(Read my article, how to Revive a wilting orchid, for more about orchids suffering from low humidity).

 6. Overwatering and Saturated Soil Mediums Prevent Blooming